dpmaddalena/dpmaddalena.github.com/_posts/2014-06-14-the-black-velvet-curtain-shall-be-torn-in-two.md

 ---
 layout: post
-title: "Movie Stars, or The Black Velvet Curtain Shall Be Torn In Two"
+title: "The Black Velvet Curtain Shall Be Torn In Two, or, Movie Stars"
 category: poetry
 tags: [homage]